fab2s/YaEtl/docs/usage.md

 ### transform()

-The `transform(TransformerInterface $trasformer)` method adds a transformer to the flow that will transform each record one by one, later referred as Transformer
+The `transform(TransformerInterface $trasformer)` method adds a Transformer to the flow that will transform each record one by one, later referred as Transformer

 Transformers are simple really, they just take a record as parameter and return a transformed version of the record.
 Simplest use case could be to change character encoding, but they could also be used to match a loader data structure, as a way to make it reusable, or just because it is required by the business logic.